unioslo/cerebrum/doc/adserver/ADserver-install.rst

 ==============================================
-Installing the ADserver.
+Installing the Cerebrum ADserver.
 ==============================================

-This documentation is written for and tested with revision 9935 of the code.
+This documentation is written for and tested with revision 12264 of the code.

-ADserver was tested on Windows Vista x86 and 2008 server x64.
-The code was very slow on 2008 server x64, unknown why, this platform is presently not advised.
+ADserver was tested on Windows Server 2008 x64, Windows Server 2008 R2 x64 and Windows Server 2003 x86.

-A problem with x64, there is currently no x64 support for pywin32:-( Therefore all binaries must use 32bit versions.
+A problem with x64 and python means there is currently no x64 support for Python for Windows Extensions (PyWin32), therefore all binaries must use 32bit versions.

 Install the following components on a domain member machine:

-ActivePython-2.5.1.1-win32-x86.msi from
+ActivePython-2.5.4.4-win32-x86.msi from
 http://downloads.activestate.com/ActivePython/windows/2.5/
-(A newer version will most probably work)
+(A newer version 2.5 will most probably work)

-pywin32-212.win32-py2.5.exe from
+pywin32-214.win32-py2.5.exe from
 http://sourceforge.net/project/showfiles.php?group_id=78018&package_id=79063&release_id=616849

 pyOpenSSL-0.8.winxp32-py2.5.exe from
 http://sourceforge.net/project/showfiles.php?group_id=31249&package_id=90289

-Win32 OpenSSL v0.9.8i Light
+Win32 OpenSSL v0.9.8k Light
 http://www.slproweb.com/products/Win32OpenSSL.html

 If OpenSSL is complaining about missing DLL, try to install